bg-omar/VAMcore/Readme.md

 ### 🔨 Build C++ Core
 Before building, ensure you have CMake installed and your environment is set up correctly.
+Download and install CMake https://cmake.org/download/

+First initialize the CMake project, this results in a new directory `cmake-build-debug-mingw` or  similar in the project.
-Download and install CMake https://cmake.org/download/ You can use the following commands to build the C++ core and generate the Python bindings using `
+You can now use the following commands (from project root) to build the C++ core and generate the Python bindings:
 ```bash
 mkdir build
 cd build